taniagmangolini/webscraping/README.md

 ```
 The are many output types supported (json, jsonlines, jl, csv, xml, marshal, pickle).

+There are many types of spiders (https://docs.scrapy.org/en/latest/topics/spiders.html).
+Some examples:

+- Spider (the simplest one)

+- CrawlSpider (the most commonly used spider for crawling regular websites)

+- XMLFeedSpider

+- CSVFeedSpider

+- SitemapSpider

 ## Scrapy Project

 For more complex cases you can start a new Scrapy project: